Kevin (Probably) Saves the World: Production

 The series was originally called The Gospel of Kevin, but the name was changed since the show was not "overtly religious".

 The series was picked up for a 16-episode full season on November 10, 2017.

 On May 11, 2018, ABC canceled the show after one season.

 Casting

-Cristela Alonzo, who played a lead role as the heaven-sent entity in the original pilot, was replaced by Kimberly Hebert Gregory after the series was picked up.
+Cristela Alonzo, who played a lead role as the heaven-sent entity in the premise pilot, was replaced by Kimberly Hebert Gregory after the series was picked up, with the pilot reshot.

 Filming

 The series was filmed in and around Atlanta Georgia, as well as in Austin, Texas.